joecerniglia/Glass_ML2/README.txt

 The notebook, DatasetPlayground_interactive_SMOTE.ipynb, can be run interactively on https://mybinder.org/v2/gh/joecerniglia/Glass_ML2/HEAD

 The link will bring you to the mybinder website.
-Once you are there perform the follow- ing steps:
+The project may take a minute or so to load as the binder installs required packages and instantiates images.
+Once the link has loaded, perform the following steps to run the code:
-1_ Double-click on the notebook file in the left hand pane.
+1_ Double-click on the notebook file, DatasetPlayground_interactive_SMOTE, in the left hand pane.
 2_ Click on the double >> at the top of the page to run the code in the notebook.
 3_ As you read the notebook, you will encounter interactive exhibits with instructions on how to use them.
 The interactive exhibits provide a way for you to verify some of